TUD-IMB/fosanalysis/README.md

 A quick guide on how to use this framework is provided in [Getting Started](./doc/GettingStarted.md).
 To build the full documentation, run `doxygen` in the root directory of the project (this directory) and it will generate it in the directory `./Documentation/`

----

-## Contributing, License, and Citation

 See [CONTRIBUTING](./CONTRIBUTING.md) for details on how to contribute to `fosanalysis`.

+Overview of news is given in [CHANGELOG](./CHANGELOG.md).

-If you use this framework, please cite this paper (not yet published):
+If you use this framework, please cite this paper:

 ```
 @article{Richter_2023_Crack_Monitoring_on_Concrete,